bodrick/awesome/TOPICS.md

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.

-## gpu

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
-*   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute and pixel shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
-*   [alacritty/alacritty](https://github.com/alacritty/alacritty) - A cross-platform, OpenGL terminal emulator.
-*   [turbo/js](https://github.com/turbo/js) - turbo.js - perform massive parallel computations in your browser with GPGPU.

 ## hyperparameter-tuning

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.